- 1 whole chicken (1.2kg – 1.8kg)

 - Pan drippings

-- Place chicken in large baking dish, pat dry with paper towel, this assists in getting crispy skin.
+- Place the chicken in a large baking dish and pat it dry with a paper towel.
+This helps to crisp up the skin.

-- Sprinkle chicken with paprika, herbs, pepper, salt (or chicken stock powder if using) and drizzle with olive oil.
+- Sprinkle the chicken with the paprika, your herb of choice, pepper, and chicken stock powder (or salt) and drizzle with olive oil.
 Use your hands to rub the marinade all over the chicken evenly.

-- Stuff the two lemon rounds into the cavity and tie the legs with twine (it’s not essential to tie the legs, see note 2).
+- Stuff the two lemon rounds into the cavity of the chicken and tie the legs with twine (it’s not essential to tie the legs, see note 1).

 - Surround the chicken with the roasting vegetables (carrots, brown or red onions and garlic).

-- Once the chicken is cooked, set it aside uncovered (covering it will make the skin go soft) while you make your gravy.
-It is important you allow the chicken to rest for at least 10 minutes to ensure it is succulent and soft.
+- Once the chicken is cooked, set it aside loosely covered with foil while you prepare the gravy.
+Allow the chicken to rest for at least 10 minutes to ensure it is succulent and soft.

-- If the gravy is too thick, slowly add some more water, 1 tbsp at a time.
+- Add the chicken stock.
+Simmer for 2-3 minutes, occasionally stirring until the gravy thickens.
+If the gravy is too thick, slowly add more water, 1 tbsp at a time.

 - Once the gravy is at your desired consistency, use a sieve to strain it.
-Push through as much of the vegetable mix as you can through the sieve to create a delicious, thick, gravy.
+Push as much vegetable mix as possible through the sieve to create a thick gravy.

 - Serve the gravy alongside the roasted chicken.
 Sprinkle with fresh thyme to serve (if using).

-- Try serving with these incredible cripsy potatoes and steamed green beans.
+- Try serving with these incredible crispy potatoes and steamed green beans.

-Note 2 – Do I need to truss my chicken when roasting?
+Note 1 – Do I need to truss my chicken when roasting?
+No. For a quick dinner, trussing isn’t necessary.
 The twine assists in sealing in the juices and allows the chicken to cook more evenly (it stops too much hot air circulating inside the cavity, stopping the chicken breast from cooking too quickly and drying out).
-I have cooked chicken many times using this recipe without the twine and it’s still absolutely delicious.
 The cooking twine is optional and not essential.

-Note 3 – If you don’t have a baking tray compatible with your stove top, pour the pan drippings and vegetables into a large skillet instead.
+Note 2 – If you don’t have a baking tray compatible with your stove top, pour the pan drippings and vegetables into a large pan instead.